iltuoconsulenteit/DocCropper/README.md

 ### Activating a license

-Import a signed license file from the **Licenses** panel in the web interface.
+Import a signed license file from the **Licenses** panel in the web interface or supply a code in `settings.json`/`.env`.
+License codes are validated locally using `DOCROPPER_LICENSE_SECRET` (default `doccropper-offline-secret`) with the format `<base64-json>.<signature>`.
-The token is stored in `env/license.env` and applied immediately so the page reflects the active edition without a restart.
+When validation fails—or when the code is the default `DEMO-FULL-DC`—the app stays in demo mode and keeps the export watermark enabled by default.
 The running server exposes `/license/status` which returns the current license name, level, and a validity flag so you can verify the edition after an update.

 - leave the value empty or set it to `FREE` for the basic demo
 - use `DEMO-FULL-DC` to unlock the **Demo Full** mode with all features but a watermark
 - enter the developer key defined by `DOCROPPER_DEV_LICENSE` (default `DEVELOPER`) to enable developer features and plugins
   - keys matching `DOCROPPER_ONLINE_LICENSE` trigger
     online validation

+To update the saved code from the command line run `python -m app.licensing.validator --code "YOUR-CODE"` (optionally with `--validate-only` to skip saving).
+This helper persists the code to `settings.json`, updates the cached `demo_full_mode` flag, and prints a JSON summary showing whether watermarks should remain enabled.
 When the LAN plugin is active the `lan_user_limit` setting controls how many accounts may use DocCropper over the network.
 Licenses are typically sold in blocks of five users (5, 10, 15 and so on).